kzadurska/expecto-frontendum/content/blog/my-vs-code-setup/index.md

 title: My VS Code setup
 date: 2019-04-09
 author: kasia-zadurska
+summary: This is a concise list of my favourite VS Code extensions and settings.
 tags: [vscode, setup]
 ---

-This is a concise list of my favourite VS Code extensions and settings.

 ### Background
 I am a huge fan of VS Code.
 I previously coded on Sublime Text, then moved to Code after a job change.
 The transition has been smooth and I am not looking back!